eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 ### 3.5 Availability preservation

-The use of the Digital Credentials API should account for failures in the process of relaying request presentations and responses, and  should not enable Denial-of-Service attacks against Wallet Units.
+The use of the Digital Credentials API should account for failures in the process of relying request presentations and responses, and  should not enable Denial-of-Service attacks against Wallet Units.
 Particularly:

 1. **Service continuity** Within the API's architecture, the Wallet Unit and the Relying Party